 Step 4 – Choose compassion over judgment.
 When you recognize your inner critic saying negative, defeating things or questions, choose acceptance and understanding because they serve you better than judgment.
 Instead of "Oh, no, I'm doing it again!” choose, “I’m not surprised you showed up, Lee.
 It's just part of being human.
 I know you have reasons for telling me these things - it’s just a pattern for you.”
 Judgment keeps you stuck.
 Compassion and acceptance help move you forward.

 Step 5 – Challenge the statements.
-Start to open up to the fact that your inner critic’s words/beliefs do not define your true self.
+Start to open up to the fact that your inner critic’s words/beliefs do not define your true-self.
 Create space between your true identity and the things the inner critic offers.
-“Thanks for that perspective, but I’m recognizing I have actually _________ (learned a lot), (patients really connect with me), etc. I’m now telling myself the truth.”
+“Thanks for that perspective, but I’m recognizing I have actually _________ (learned a lot), (patients really connect with me, etc.), and I’m now telling myself the truth.”
 Look for evidence in the opposite direction from your inner critic.
 I like to think of it as giving your inner fan the microphone to find its voice.
-Often your inner critic highlights generalizations, future, past, emotions, and uncertainties.
-Combat those with specifics, present, actionable, what is known.
+Often your inner critic highlights over-generalizations, the future, the past, emotions, and uncertainties.
+Combat those with the specifics, present and presence, the actionable, what is known.